 How to apply Anti-Fog Spray to your swim googles or lenses

 STEP 1: Clean your swim goggles often.
 For tempered glass lenses, we recommend Sea Buff dive mask cleaner.
 For all other lenses, use a non-abrasive cleaner (vinegar and water work great).
 Do NOT use your fingers to clean your lens.
 They will leave behind additional residues and body oils.

 STEP 2: Rinse the lens in hot water.

-STEP 3: Apply an anti-fog spray to the inside lens surface.
+STEP 3: Apply Anti-Fog Spray to the inside lens surface.
 Spray it on the lens, ensuring you give the lens a nice even coating.
 Feel free to move the lens around to ensure an even application.